AnandSingh/.files/README.md

 * Install vim-pathogen from "https://github.com/tpope/vim-pathogen"
 * Install vim-airline from "https://github.com/bling/vim-airline"
+* Install taglist.vim from "https://github.com/bling/taglist.vim"
-3. To use 256-color install ncurses-term, then "echo $TERM" would give "xtrem-256color".
+* To use 256-color install ncurses-term, then "echo $TERM" would give "xtrem-256color".
 If using gnome-terminal add following into ~/.bashrc script
 ```